Uan-Yuan/xiaorui-xue.github.io/_pages/about.md

 ✨I am currently seeking Ph.D. opportunities in Learning Sciences, Education Technologies, and the intersection of cutting-edge technologies with child development.

-👩🏻‍💻I worked as Senior Researcher at [Parent Lab Inc.](https://www.parentlab.com/)
+👩🏻‍💻I worked as a Senior Researcher at [Parent Lab Inc.](https://www.parentlab.com/)

 🎓I graduated from Vanderbilt University.